sunclara/brainage_proj/STARTUP.md

 Go to github.
 Log in to your account.
 Click the new repository button in the top-right.
-Type in the repository name, which is: ENIGMA_data Decide whether you want the repository to be public or private.
+Type in the repository name, which is: brainage_proj Decide whether you want the repository to be public or private.
 Do _NOT_ select "initialize this repository with a readme" Click create repository